Vladislavus1/OlxPyApi/README.md

 # OlxPyApi
-Unofficial Olx parsing api.
-That gives you ability to get information about ad by providing an Olx url.
+Unofficial Olx parsing api that gives you ability to get information about ad by providing an Olx url.